JTCorrin/pnx/README.md

 You can use npm, or pnpm to install pnx

-`npm install pnx` or `pnpm add langchain`
+`npm install pnx` or `pnpm add pnx`

 ## 🌐 Where can I use it?

-pnx is written in TypeScript and can be used on both the server and the browser.
-At time of writing I've only tested on the server though.
+pnx is written in TypeScript and can be used on the server or serverless architecture.
+The `state` of the agent is passed back and forth over the course of a `plan`

-Running on serverless or edge functions is not recommended at this time.

 ## 🤔 What is this?

 pnx is heavily inspired and influenced by the amazing Langchain library.
 While I was making a few contributions to that codebase it was clear to me that while Langchain seemed to have everything, I only needed one specific part of it; the Plan and Execute agents.
 Unfortunately, that part was not fully fleshed out (and indeed still under an experimental flag).

 So, pnx is my attempt at Plan and Execute agents.
-It is therefore a lightweight and narrow focussed module that provides a simple and intuitive api for a 'plan and execute' AI agent/s.
+It is therefore a lightweight and narrow-focussed module that provides a simple and intuitive api for a 'plan and execute' AI agent/s.

 ## 🚀 Get started